yutong820/yutong820/README.md

 ## I little bit about me

-- 🔭 I’m a master student at FAU-Erlangen-Nürnberg currently.
+- 🔭 I’m a master student studying Mdecial Engineering at FAU-Erlangen-Nürnberg.
-- 👯 Fan of Image processing, Data Analysis, Machine Learning and Deep Learning.
+- 👯 Fan of Medical Image, Data Analysis, Machine Learning and Deep Learning.
-- 📫 You can drop me an email at yutong.luo@fau.de with a subject containing "GitHub: ..."!
+- 📫 You can drop me an email at luoyutong1230@gmail.com with a subject containing "GitHub: ..."!
 It will be a pleasure to talk with you!

 ---